 - The Investigative Question

 - 2. Student Inquiry

 - 4. Skill Based

 - The Right Question Institute – Inquiry is the foundation for great thinking and metacognition.
 Here you will learn to not just answers, but also how to construct great questions which will lead your students to “genuine

 - Google Advanced Search – Stop sending your students to just the Basic Search… instead show them how to use the Google Advanced Search.
 I have an article to get you started.

 - Genius Hour – This site might just help you get started in providing students the opportunity to learn how to learn while practicing self-regulation.
 Best of all, it supports that important voice and choice along with spiraling inquiry!
 It really encourages that important Maker’s Culture.

 F = Focused on Connections

-- One or More College and Career Concepts
+1. One or More Career and College Concepts

-- One or More Standard from Another Discipline(s)
+3. One or More Standards from Another Discipline(s)